All Episodes

 If someone wants to build one of those things, they can take a whole lot of steps to make it energy efficient, but we're not going to allow what we used to see in the past.

-They're gonna start raising rents.
+They're going to start raising rents.

-Well, by the way, that probably also is task impossible.
+By the way, that probably also is task impossible.

-Okay, you can't make it with glass, you can't make it with steel.
+Okay, you can't make it with glass.

-Usually a building goes up in New York, that is years worth of work for all of the trades.
+That is years' worth of work for all of the trades.

-Well, Comrade De Blasio, great job on the blackout this weekend from Waterloo, Iowa, Mayor Comrade de Blasio.
+Well, Comrade de Blasio, great job on the blackout this weekend from Waterloo, Iowa, Mayor Comrade de Blasio.

-Um, but that i it we can't build another building in New York.
+But we can't build another building in New York.

 What are we going to use as materials?